Budapest 5th constituency

 The 5th constituency of Budapest (Budapesti 05. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 05.
 OEVK.

 Since 2014, it has been represented by Lajos Oláh of the DK.

 Geography

-The 5th constituency is located in central-western part of Pest.
+The 5th constituency is located in the central-western part of Pest.

-The constituency borders with 7th constituency to the north, 8th constituency to the east, 6th constituency to the south and 1st constituency to the west.
+The constituency borders the Budapest 7th constituency to the north, the Budapest 8th constituency to the east, the Budapest 6th constituency to the south and the Budapest 1st constituency to the west.

 List of districts

 The constituency includes the following municipalities: